 As a financial holding company, Stanbic IBTC Holdings PLC is primarily regulated by the Central Bank of Nigeria ("CBN").
 In this regard, compliance with the CBN Code of Corporate Governance, as well as all regulations issued by the CBN for Financial Holding Companies remain an essential characteristic of its culture.
-We confirm that as at the half year ended 30 June 2019 the company has complied in all material respects with the principles set out in the CBN's code of corporate governance.
+We confirm that as at the year ended 31 December 2019 the company has complied in all material respects with the principles set out in the CBN's code of corporate governance.